 Understanding the Teen Brain

-The rational part of a teen's brain isn't fully developed and won't be until he or she is 25 years old or so.
+The rational part of a teen’s brain isn’t fully developed and won’t be until age 25

 What's a parent to do?